noobstar3310/ethglobal-agentic/README.md

 ![image-removebg-preview (1)](https://github.com/user-attachments/assets/db17d566-54a3-4334-a954-0c2750444ad2)
 ## What is AIquidity

-AIquidity is an AI-powered liquidity pool advisor that connects with MetaMask for automated fund management, risk optimization, and time-saving execution.
+AIquidity is an AI-powered liquidity pool advisor that connects with CDP AgentKit for automated fund management, risk optimization, and time-saving execution.
 The AI acts as a smart wallet, managing liquidity and executing transactions on behalf of users. 🚀

 ## Product Description
 ### ❓ Problem Statement